Stardown-app/Stardown/docs/execution-contexts.md

-# Stardown's message passing
+# Stardown's execution contexts

-[Message passing](https://developer.chrome.com/docs/extensions/develop/concepts/messaging) allows the different parts of a browser extension to communicate with each other.
 Extensions can have multiple **execution contexts** such as:

 - popup
 - content